 49 1955 Johnny's Wee Nee Wagon

-- In the late 1980's, John Cappas was a local drug-kingpin, dealing cocaine and living luxuriously off the profits of his ill-gotten gains.
-But the feds finally caught up with him, and he was sentenced to 45 years in the slammer.
-He began to turn his life around in prison, and he taught himself enough law to win a reduction in his sentence.
+- In the late 1980s, John Cappas was a local drug kingpin, dealing cocaine and living luxuriously off the profits of his ill-gotten gains.
+But the feds finally caught up with him, and he was sentenced to 45 years in prison.
+He began to turn his life around in prison and taught himself enough law to win a reduction in his sentence.
 He was ultimately released in 2004, after serving 15 years.
 He earned both a college degree and a culinary arts degree, became a motivational speaker, took a job for Gateway Chevrolet, saved up his money, and, in 2009, acquired Willie's Wee Nee Wagon in suburban Markham at 15743 Crawford Avenue, rechristening it "Johnny's Wee Nee Wagon."
-It's been in the same red and white shack since 1955, and John cuts the hamburgers (made from top-of-the-line Iowa beef) every single morning before they get cooked on the very same grill that was used in days past.
-Johnny's Wee Nee Wagon also serves 60 different flavors of soft serve ice cream.
+It's been in the same red and white shack since 1955, and John cuts the hamburgers (made from top-of-the-line Iowa beef) every morning before they get cooked on the same grill used in days past.
+Johnny's Wee Nee Wagon also serves 60 different soft-serve ice cream flavors.

 50 1955 Pete's Pizza - Roscoe Village